ckeditor/ckeditor5/docs/installation/index.md

 		},

 		'quiz-resolution-fromSource': {
-			content: 'Based on your answers, you should check out the {@link installation/getting-started/quick-start-other#building-the-editor-from-source building CKEditor 5 from source}.
+			content: 'Based on your answers, you should check out the {@link installation/getting-started/quick-start-other#building-the-editor-from-source building CKEditor&nbsp;5 from source}.
 You can also browse other installation methods listed below.',
 			buttons: QUIZ_RESOLUTION_BUTTON_DEFINITIONS
 		},

 		'quiz-resolution-usingFrameworks': {
-			content: 'Based on your answers, you should check out official {@link installation/frameworks/overview integrations with popular JavaScript frameworks}.
+			content: 'Based on your answers, you should check out official {@link installation/integrations/overview integrations with popular JavaScript frameworks}.
 You can also browse other installation methods listed below.',
 			buttons: QUIZ_RESOLUTION_BUTTON_DEFINITIONS
 		},